entertainmenttechnology/Smith-ENT4501-Fall-2025/assignments/03-Assignment.md

   - `/Bibliography` (Zotero link or export, plus notes)
   - `/ProjectMaterials` (assets, code, sketches, prototypes)

-**Deliverable:** Post your public repository link in the Week 3 Master Discussion.
+**Deliverable:** Post your public repository link in the Week 3 Discussion.

 ---

-## Part 2 – Agile Report #3
-- Add your Week 3 Agile Report to the repository.
-- Format:
-  - **Current State** – What progress have you made since Week 2?
-  - **Goals** – Sprint goals for this week.
-  - **Blockers** – Problems or concerns you’re encountering.
-  - **Next Steps** – Concrete tasks before Week 4.

----

-## Part 3 – Iteration Plan & Timeline
+## Part 3 – Iteration Plan & Timeline For Presentation Weeks 5/6
 - Create or update an **Iteration Plan file** in your repository.
 - This plan must:
   - Break the project into **sprints** leading to the Week 5/6 jury presentation.